Asian shares rise after Fed says economic aid will wind down

 AP Business Writer

-TOKYO (AP) — Asian shares rose Thursday, boosted by the announcement from the U.S. Federal Reserve on winding down the extraordinary aid for the economy it been providing since the early days of the pandemic.
+TOKYO (AP) — Asian shares rose Thursday, boosted by the U.S. Federal Reserve’s announcement on winding down the extraordinary aid for the economy it has been providing since the early days of the pandemic.

 Analysts said the signs from the Fed continued to be dovish, as well as hawkish, reassuring global markets that interest rates weren’t going to be raised for some time.